sedostheatre/sedos.co.uk/input/shows/2023-sunshine-on-leith.md

 Ally's marriage proposal is rejected by his childhood sweetheart, a nurse disillusioned with the part-privatised NHS, moves to the US to seek career fulfilment instead.
 Meanwhile, Davy gets a job in a call centre while his parents war over the discovery, years on, of father's infidelity.

 *Sunshine on Leith* is a vibrant, energetic piece of musical theatre, loved by audiences and critics alike which had a successful film adaptation released in 2013 starring Jane Horrocks.

+*Sunshine on Leith* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 10-20 May 2023.